-OVERVIEW: This Texas-focused funder gives for art and culture, civic and public affairs, education, health, and human services.
+OVERVIEW: The Amon G. Carter Foundation gives for art and culture, civic and public affairs, education, health, and human services.
 Most grants stay in Tarrant County, Texas.
-Unsolicited applications are accepted.

 FUNDING AREAS: Art and culture, civic and public affairs, education, health, human services